hudson-and-thames/mlfinlab/README.md

 ## Note

-* This Public MlFinLab repo, houses our documentation and doesn't conatin the source code.
+* This Public MlFinLab repo, houses our documentation and doesn't contain the source code.